AkamazZz/.netSchoolForumWithAngular/README.txt

 ENG:
 University.bak is the database, you can take it as a source of students ERD-DIAGRAM.png is the presentation of logic
-In folder DataAccessLayer/DataContext you can find appsettings.json which is the configure file for connection to database Hierarchy PL is a folder which represent frontend based on Angular.
+In folder Main you can find appsettings.json which is the configure file for connection to database Hierarchy PL is a folder which represent frontend based on Angular.

 Prequisites: